canelhasmateus/foam/docs/user/publishing/publish-to-azure-devops-wiki.md

 2. Choose **Overview** > **Wiki**.
 If you don't have wikis for your project, choose **Publish code as a wiki** on welcome page.
 3. Choose repository with your Foam workspace, branch (usually `master` or `main`), folder (for workspace created from foam-template it is `/`), and wiki name, and press **Publish**.

-A published workspace looks like this:
+A TOPICS workspace looks like this:

 ![Azure DevOps wiki](../../assets/images/azure-devops-wiki-demo.png)